Overview

 What Makes Hanoi Train Street Special

-Hanoi Train Street refers to the narrow residential alleys - principally the section of Phùng Hưng street and the parallel lanes behind it - where the Hanoi to Ho Chi Minh City railway line runs through an extremely tight corridor between houses that were built up around the existing track over decades.
-The gap between the passing train and the building facades on either side is measured in centimetres rather than metres.
-The street has been inhabited continuously since before the railway was built under French colonial administration in the early 20th century, and the residents have adapted their daily lives entirely around the train schedule.
-What began as an incidental urban condition became one of the most photographed spots in Vietnam after images circulated widely online in the mid-2010s, transforming a working residential street into a significant tourist attraction with all the complications that entails.
+Hanoi Train Street refers to two separate sections of the city where the Hanoi to Ho Chi Minh City railway line runs through an extremely tight corridor between houses and cafes.
+The gap between the passing train and the building facades is measured in centimetres.
+The street has been inhabited since before the railway was built under French colonial administration in the early 20th century - residents adapted their daily lives entirely around the train schedule long before tourists arrived.
+After images circulated online in the mid-2010s, the street became one of the most photographed spots in Vietnam.
+Two sections are worth knowing: the Old Quarter section (enter via 5 Trần Phú, near Ga Đông Dương station) is livelier and more atmospheric, especially at night; the South Side section (enter via 210 Lê Duẩn) is calmer, less crowded, and easier to find a good seat during the day.

 Gallery